GraemeMalcolm/AI-102/instructions/08-translate-speech.md

     python translator.py
     ```

 4. When prompted, enter a valid language code (*fr*, *es*, or *hi*), and then speak clearly into the microphone and say "where is the station?" or some other phrase you might use when traveling abroad.
 The program should transcribe your spoken input and translate it to the language you specified (French, Spanish, or Hindi).
 Repeat this process, trying each language supported by the application.
-When you're finished, enter anything other than the three valid language codes to end the program.
+When you're finished, press ENTER to end the program.

     > **Note** *The TranslationRecognizer gives you around 5 seconds to speak.
 If it detects no spoken input, it produces a "No match" result.*
     >